 Medical alert bracelets, letting friends and family know what you’re taking, and keeping a list of your medications on you at all times are good ways to let healthcare professionals know the best way to treat you.

 What questions or concerns do you have about blood thinners?

-Dr. Chung Yoon is a board-certified cardiologist who cares for patients at Kelsey-Seybold’s Spencer R. Berthelsen, M.D., Main Campus.
+Dr. Mohammad Ghalichi is a board-certified cardiologist who cares for patients at Kelsey-Seybold’s Spencer R. Berthelsen, M.D., Main Campus and The Vintage Clinic.
 His clinical interests include preventive cardiovascular medicine, coronary artery disease, cardiac arrhythmias, valvular heart disease, cardiac imaging, and echocardiography.